KosinskiLab/AlphaPulldown/example_2_for_pip_user.md

  --------------------

  ####  **```use_precomputed_msas```**
  Default value is ```False```.
-However, if you have already had msa files for your proteins, please set the parameter to be True and arrange your msa files in the format as below:
+However, if you have already had msa files for your proteins, please set the parameter to be True and arrange your msa files in the structure as below:
  ```
  example_directory
       |- protein_A